nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

-   1. Test case: Delete the data file from the directory containing tuteez.jar to simulate missing file <br>
+   1. Test case: Delete the data file from the directory containing tuteez.jar to simulate missing file. <br>
       Expected: A new data file will be automatically created with default set of "dummy" students when tuteez.jar is run.